OSOceanAcoustics/echopype/docs/source/contributing.md

 You can check the test results in a section at the bottom of the PR like below:
 ![ci_runs](https://user-images.githubusercontent.com/15334215/165646718-ebfd4041-b110-4b54-a5b9-54a7a08bc982.png)

-To see the newly built documentation, clikc  "Details" in the "docs/readthedocs.org:echopype" entry shown above.
+To see the newly built documentation, click  "Details" to the right of the `docs/readthedocs.org:echopype` entry shown above.